Zibbp/ganymede/README.md

 ## About

 Ganymede allows archiving of past streams (VODs) and livestreams both with a rendered chat.
 All files are saved in a friendly way that doesn't require Ganymede to view them (see [file structure](https://github.com/Zibbp/ganymede/wiki/File-Structure)).
+Ganymede is the successor of [Ceres](https://github.com/Zibbp/Ceres).

 ## Features